-Wordpress is the industry leader for CMS.
+Wordpress is the industry leader for CMSs.
 With more users worldwide than any other system it has become a household name and will continue strong into the future based on its current momentum.
-With so many users worldwide Wordpress has established vast network of contributors that provide numerous options for adding supplemental functionality to enhance your website and business offerings, whether that's a powerfully dynamic image with interactive functionality and calls to action, a WooCommerce shopping cart, or Yoast's advanced SEO management systems.
-You name it, the possibilities are truly endless with Wordpress.
+With so many users worldwide, Wordpress has established a vast network of contributors that provide numerous options for adding supplemental functionality to enhance your website and business offerings, whether that's a powerfully dynamic image with interactive functionality and calls to action, a WooCommerce shopping cart, or Yoast's advanced SEO management systems.
+You name it, the possibilities are seemingly endless with Wordpress.

 There are two minor shortcomings to Wordpress: